-I have discovered that an additional motivation to build your own lens is that soft focus professional lenses optically do the same job of a home made lens.
+I have discovered that an additional motivation to build your own lens is that soft-focus professional lenses optically do the same job of a homemade lens.
 When I say that I mean “optically” in terms of the resulting image.
-The mechanics of a home made lens can however be more difficult than that of a commercial made lens.
+The mechanics of a homemade lens can however be more difficult than that of a commercially made lens.

 Following an internet survey (RD.1), I decided to read “Exploring Simple Lenses“, a 1500 pages long e-bible (RD.2).

-When I built my lens, I followed the ideas and suggestion from Exploring Simple Lenses.
+When I built my lens, I followed the ideas and suggestions from Exploring Simple Lenses.
 The result: my first monocle photographs.
 Nice… but I have been a bit disappointed by my own approach.

 In fact, despite that the above book gives many examples on most common focal lenses, fitted with rigorous data to build each of them, at the end I assembled two cans in a more or less random way, equipped with basic, qualitative know-how: That to focus infinity I needed the shortest barrel length, that I have to take into account the camera “front body – film” distance, and that the nearest subject I can photograph demands to fully extract the barrel.

 A second aspect completely out of control (tackled by the e-bible in a devoted chapter but not quantitatively), was the relationship between the aperture and the resulting softness degree.

 At this point I decided to quantify both the mechanical design and to understand some guidelines to address my experiments with soft-focus.